 How many times have we heard travelers utter the phrase “don’t leave the resort,” when discussing safety in the Caribbean?
 Sadly, tourist-related tragedies are often high-profile stories that can paint an island’s safety and security in a negative light.
 That being said, many of these island nations do have violent crime rates that are higher than those in North America.
 While it goes without saying that you should use common sense and keep your wits about you while traveling, there are some Caribbean islands that are safer than others.
 The top five safest islands with the lowest murder and crime rates according to tripsavvy.com are:

-- St. Barts: this French territory also has a murder rate of zero and extremely low crime rates, both with tourists and among natives.
+- St. Barts: this French territory also has a murder rate of zero and extremely low crime rates, both among tourists and among natives.

 - The British Virgin Islands: the quieter older sister to the US Virgin Islands, this chain of serene islands has virtually no violent crime.